ksmooi/ai_power/deep_learning/dataset/generate_dataset_with_table_transformer.md

     - Performs OCR on the image to get text tokens using `pytesseract`.
     - Calls the `extract` method of the pipeline to extract tables.
     - Saves the extracted tables in JSON, HTML, and CSV formats in the specified output directory.
+    - Generates a question prompt for each extracted table using the `generate_question_prompt` method.
+    - Saves the generated question prompts to text files in the specified output directory.
 3. **main Function**:
     - Instantiates the `PDFTableExtractor` with appropriate model paths and devices.
-    - Calls the `extract_tables_from_pdf` method to extract tables from the given PDF file.
+    - Calls the `extract_tables_from_pdf` method to extract tables from the given PDF file and generate question prompts.

 ## Conclusion